Quasi-Euclidean tilings over 2-dimensional Artin groups and their applications: Quasi-isometry invariants for --dimensional Artin groups

-\begin{proof} If $\Gamma$ has a valence one vertex $v$, then any vertex $w\in\Gamma$ adjacent to $v$ is a separating vertex (since $\Gamma$ has more than two vertices).
+\begin{proof} The first statement follows from Definition~\ref{def:stable line}.
+It remains to prove the ``in particular'' statement.
+Suppose $\mathrm{Out}(A_\Gamma)$ is finite.
+If $\Gamma$ has a valence one vertex $v$, then any vertex $w\in\Gamma$ adjacent to $v$ is a separating vertex (since $\Gamma$ has more than two vertices).
 This leads to a Dehn twist automorphism defined in \cite[pp.\ 1383]{MR2174269} and hence $\mathrm{Out}(A_\Gamma)$ is infinite.
 Thus $\Gamma$ does not have valence one vertices.
 Similarly, we know $\Gamma$ is connected.
 Let $u\in\Gamma$ be vertex such that all edges of $\Gamma$ containing $u$ are labeled by $2$.
 If there is a vertex $v\neq u$ such that $v\in (u^\perp)^\perp$, then sending $v$ to $vu$ and fixing all other generators yields an infinite order element in $\mathrm{Out}(A_\Gamma)$.
-Thus we must have $(u^\perp)^\perp=u$ for all such $u$.
-The rest of the proof follows from Definition~\ref{def:stable line}. \end{proof}
+Thus we must have $(u^\perp)^\perp=u$ for all such $u$. \end{proof}

 \begin{lemma} Let $L\subset\Xa_\Gamma$ be a diamond line, or a Coxeter line, or a single-labeled plain line.
 Then any singular line $L'$ parallel to $L$ is of the same type.
-Moreover, there exists a $\mathbb Z$-subgroup $Z\le A_\Gamma$ such that \begin{enumerate} \item $Z$ stabilizes any singular line that is parallel to $L$; \item for any $g\in Z$, there is a constant $C>0$ only depending on $g$ such that $d(x,gx)<C$ for any vertex $x$ in the parallel set of $L$. \end{enumerate} \end{lemma}
+Moreover, there exists a $\mathbb Z$--subgroup $Z\le A_\Gamma$ such that \begin{enumerate} \item $Z$ stabilizes any singular line that is parallel to $L$; \item for any $g\in Z$, there is a constant $C>0$ only depending on $g$ such that $d(x,gx)<C$ for any vertex $x$ in the parallel set of $L$. \end{enumerate} \end{lemma}

 \begin{proof} Suppose that $L'$ and $L$ are parallel with their stabilizers denoted by $Z$ and $Z'$.
 Then by \cite[Corollary 2.4]{MR2867450}, $Z_0=Z\cap Z'$ is of finite index in both $Z$ and $Z'$.
-Then $L'$ and $L$ are of the same type by the following: \begin{itemize} \item if $L$ is a diamond line, then the fixed point set Fix$(Z)$ of the $Z$-action on the Deligne complex $D_\Gamma$ is a vertex of rank 2, and Fix$(Z)$=Fix$(Z_0)$ by \cite[Lemma 8 (ii)]{MR2174269}; \item if $L$ is a single-labeled plain line, then Fix$(Z)$ is a tree containing a vertex of rank 1, and Fix$(Z)$=Fix$(Z_0)$ by \cite[Lemma 8 (i)]{MR2174269}; \item if $L$ is a Coxeter line, then Fix$(Z)$ is empty and $Z$ acts by translations on a geodesic line in $D_\Gamma$. \end{itemize}
+Then $L'$ and $L$ are of the same type by the following: \begin{itemize} \item if $L$ is a diamond line, then the fixed point set Fix$(Z)$ of the $Z$--action on the Deligne complex $D_\Gamma$ is a vertex of rank 2, and Fix$(Z)$=Fix$(Z_0)$ by \cite[Lemma 8 (ii)]{MR2174269}; \item if $L$ is a single-labeled plain line, then Fix$(Z)$ is a tree containing a vertex of rank 1, and Fix$(Z)$=Fix$(Z_0)$ by \cite[Lemma 8 (i)]{MR2174269}; \item if $L$ is a Coxeter line, then Fix$(Z)$ is empty and $Z$ acts by translations on a geodesic line in $D_\Gamma$. \end{itemize}

 Now we prove the ``moreover" statement.
 By Section~\ref{subsec:singular lines}, each such $L$ is quasi-isometrically embedded with constants independent of $L$.
 Thus (2) follows from (1).
 It suffices to prove (1).
 Let $L,L',Z$ and $Z'$ be as before.
 If $L$ is a single-labeled plain line, then Fix$(Z)=$Fix$(Z_0)=$Fix$(Z')$.
 By the definition of $D_\Gamma$, we know $L$ (resp.\ $L'$) corresponds to a vertex in Fix$(Z)$ (resp.\ Fix$(Z')$), thus $Z$ also stabilizes $L'$ and (1) holds for single-labeled plain lines.
 If $L$ is a diamond line, then the above discussion implies that $L$ and $L'$ are in the same block $B$.
 Thus the centralizer of the stabilizer of $B$ will stabilize all the diamond lines in $B$.